 “The supported command makes the final decision about when and how to strike a specific target.
 Once the theater receives the targeting package it goes into a strike list that the Combatant Commander prioritizes,” Spires said.

-Also, Air Force Secretary Deborah James recently addressed an incident wherein two Air Force ISR assets were flying in support coalition ground operations -- when they were notified of a small ISIS drone in the vicinity of Mosul.
+Also, former Air Force Secretary Deborah James recently addressed an incident wherein two Air Force ISR assets were flying in support coalition ground operations -- when they were notified of a small ISIS drone in the vicinity of Mosul.

 “The aircraft used electronic warfare capabilities to down the small drone in less than 15 minutes,” Erika Yepsen, Air Force Spokeswoman, told Scout Warrior.